mariya12290/VoxelNet_Multilabel_MasterThesis/README.md

 # Changes made to the architecture for multi-label classification
  Please see the comments in the files in model folder for more info.

+# Voxelization
+Implementation of Preprocessing code(voxelization) by me.
+But in order to use voxelnet based network on Jetson or embbeded devices, we need to implement voxelization on CUDA.
+Recently, tensorflow team introduce tf3d, where they used tensorflow framework to write preprocessing setup, which directly runs on gpu.

 # Performances

 The current implementation and training scheme are able to produce results in the tables below.